Tag Archives: DoH

 We all know the DNS, right?
 But when we need to troubleshoot it, it’s getting much more complicated than initially thought.
 DNS ≠ DNS ≠ DNS.
 And unfortunately: It’s Always DNS.

-To get a better understanding of those different kinds of DNS servers (authoritative vs. recursive), DNS messages (recursive, iterative, zone transfer, …) as well as other techniques (conditional forwarding, DoH, …), I draw a poster to have it all at a glance!
+To get a better understanding of those different kinds of DNS servers (authoritative vs. recursive), DNS messages (recursive, iterative, zone transfer, …) as well as other techniques (conditional forwarding, DoH, …), I drew a poster to have it all at a glance!
 Here it is:

 Continue reading It’s Always DNS – Poster